 In addition, I don’t own a pickup truck, but there have been occasions when I wished I did.

-We tote bikes and kids’ gear around a lot, so it’d be easier to throw everything in the back instead of trying to cram it all through the hatch of our crossover.
+We often tote bikes and kids’ gear around, so it would be easier to throw everything in the back instead of cramming it through the hatch of our crossover.

 2. Box Truck

-This vehicle has a cuboid or box-shaped cargo and a chassis cab.
-The cabins of most box trucks are isolated from the cargo.
-However, some have doors leading to the other two rooms.
+This vehicle has cuboid or box-shaped cargo and a chassis cab.
+Most box trucks’ cabins are isolated from the cargo; however, some have doors leading to the other two rooms.

 Additionally, the construction of most box trucks and vans differs, with the former having no connection between the chassis and the cargo box and the latter having one.

-They have garage doors that roll up like rear doors and are used by businesses to deliver household appliances, furniture, and other items.
+They have garage doors that roll up like rear doors, and businesses use them to deliver household appliances, furniture, and other items.

 3. Australian Road Train